CDA Chief Directs Construction Of Cycling Tracks In Diplomatic Enclave - UrduPoint

 CDA Chief Directs Construction Of Cycling Tracks In Diplomatic Enclave

-Chairman of Capital Development Authority (CDA), Muhammad Ali Randhawa Friday directed the construction of cycling tracks in the diplomatic enclave

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th May, 2024) Chairman of Capital Development Authority (CDA), Muhammad Ali Randhawa Friday directed the construction of cycling tracks in the diplomatic enclave.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th May, 2024) Chairman of Capital Development Authority (CDA), Muhammad Ali Randhawa on Sunday has issued directives for the construction of cycling tracks in the diplomatic enclave.

-According to the vision of Chairman CDA, cycling tracks will be constructed in the diplomatic enclave.
-The purpose of which was to provide diplomats and foreign communities with an easy and eco-friendly means of movement within the capital, said a news release issued.
+As part of Chairman CDA's vision, dedicated cycling tracks will be developed in the diplomatic enclave to offer diplomats and foreign communities an easy and environmentally friendly mode of transportation within the capital, according to a news release.

-The chairman during a meeting also shared his regarding the project to develop cycling lanes in the Federal capital.
+During a recent meeting, the Chairman presented details of the project aimed at establishing cycling lanes throughout the Federal capital.

 The meeting was attended by key stakeholders, including officials from Member Engineering, Railways, NESPAK, ADB, Islamabad Cycling Association, and other relevant organizations.

-The Chairman emphasized the importance of enhancing the city's natural beauty along with creating world-class cycling tracks that would not only appeal to residents but also attract tourists visiting the city.
+The Chairman emphasized the significance of enhancing the city's natural beauty alongside creating world-class cycling tracks that will not only benefit residents but also attract tourists to the city.

-According to the chairman's directives, the cycling tracks will be developed on both sides amidst beautiful landscaping, enhancing the overall aesthetic appeal of the city.
+According to the Chairman's directives, the cycling tracks will be integrated amidst beautiful landscaping on both sides, enhancing the overall aesthetic appeal of the city.

-"Islamabad's provision of a suitable environment for cycling is our top priority," said the chairman.
+"Our top priority is to provide a conducive environment for cycling in Islamabad," stated the Chairman.

-He further added, "We are committed to promoting sustainable and healthy means of transportation and providing better facilities for residents, particularly those visiting the city."
+He further added, "We are dedicated to promoting sustainable and healthy transportation methods and ensuring improved facilities for residents and visitors alike."

-The chairman stressed on adhering strictly to the timelines given for the timely completion of the project.
+The Chairman stressed the importance of adhering strictly to the project timelines for its timely completion.

-Muhammad Ali Randhawa, said that the Islamabad Bicycle Lane project will be a cornerstone towards elevating the city's fundamental infrastructure to new heights and contribute significantly to Islamabad's sustainable urban development.
+Muhammad Ali Randhawa highlighted that the Islamabad Bicycle Lane project will play a pivotal role in elevating the city's foundational infrastructure to new heights and significantly contribute to Islamabad's sustainable urban development.

 Recent Stories